-- Ensure that the magnetic coating on the inside edge of the platter is not scratched or damaged.
+Ensure that the magnetic coating on the inside edge of the platter is not scratched or damaged.
 If it is, there is the strong possibility that the turntable will not rotate at the correct speed, as the pick-up head will not be able to "read" the strip properly.
-This is not repairable.
+The strip is not repairable.

 I have written an article featuring the Sony Biotracer turntables with an accompanying video for the PS-B80 Biotracer.
 The sonic performance of the PS-B80 and PS-X75 is very similar but with the former having even more of a "clinical" delivery than the PS-X75.

 Drive system: Direct drive.
 High torque motor.
 Full speed within half a revolution.

 Platter: 32cm alloy die-cast aluminium

 Control system: Crystal lock control, magnedisc servo control system.

 Wow and flutter: 0.015% wrms